-Contact Anne Raines, MHT Capital Grants and Loans Administrator, at 410-514-7634 to discuss projects prior to applying to ensure eligibility.
+Contact Anne Raines, MHT Capital Grants and Loans Administrator, at 410-514-7634 with any questions.